 About the Editors

-Fiona Cameron is is Senior Research Fellow, Museum and Cultural Heritage Studies, at the Centre for Cultural Research at the University of Western Sidney.
+Fiona Cameron is a Senior Research Fellow at the Institute for Culture and Society, University of Western Sydney.

 Sarah Kenderdine is Coordinator of Special Projects, MuseumVictoria, Melbourne.